 double-hung windows (and some sliding windows).
 We run into a lot of double-hung windows, usually in older

 homes, that could use this type of protection.
 Many have locks/latches that are broken or the two window

 sections don’t line up preventing the window from being secured.

 Best Application: On older double-hung windows that have wooden frames and

 require extra protection.
-Not recommended for use on vinyl windows – it may even void their
+Not recommended for use on vinyl windows – it may even void their warranty.

 NOTE: using this window pinning procedure still allows someone in the home

 to escape through the window should that become necessary.
 Never use any method of securing windows that would